Autonomous-Finance/aos-packages/packages/ownable-multi/README.md

 ## Usage

-This package can be used via APM or by including the final build into your project as a single lua file.
+This package can be used via APM installation through `aos` or via a pre-build APM download into your project directory.

 ### APM download & require locally